Implementation

 CTN Translation & Implementation SIG

 The NIDA Clinical Trials Network (CTN) Translation & Implementation (T&I) Special Interest Group (SIG) was launched in February 2021.
 This SIG brings together a large group of individuals across and beyond the CTN who have an interest in leveraging dissemination & implementation (D&I) science in addiction treatment research.
-Because of the large number of individuals in the SIG, there are four workgroups, each with co-leads, and with specific areas of focus and goals (see below for workgroup list).
-Find out more about this SIG, including how you can participate, here.
+The SIG offers a recurrent series of webinar presentations, about which you can find out more at the provided link.

 CTN Dissemination Initiative